Leprechaun Returns: Plot

 Rose and Katie run into Lila and follow a treasure map that Ghost Ozzie helped Lila discover.
 The three discover a pick-up truck that contains the gold, but Rose reveals that she cashed in some of the gold to help finance the greenify project.
-To deceive the leprechaun, Lila stuffs the pot with tampons and offers the gold back to the Leprechaun, but he realizes their true intentions.
-Lila is able to trap the leprechaun in a circle of iron objects (iron is a leprechaun's weakness) in order create a plan to defeat the leprechaun.
+To deceive the Leprechaun, Lila stuffs the pot with tampons and offers the gold back to the Leprechaun, but he realizes their true intentions.
+Lila traps the Leprechaun in a circle of iron objects (a leprechaun's weakness) in order to create a plan to defeat the Leprechaun.
 Katie restores the power while Rose creates clover juice.
 Lila stuffs a hose in the Leprechaun's mouth and fill him with the juice, causing him to explode.
-Rose offers to clean the house, but the Leprechaun is able to multiply himself into multiple small leprechauns using chunks of his body.
-Rose is able to defeat most of the creatures, but the leprechauns outsmart her and impale her on a trophy.
-The leprechaun is able to form again before Lila and Katie discover Rose's body.
+Rose offers to clean the house, but the Leprechaun multiplies himself using chunks of his body.
+Rose defeats most of the creatures, but the leprechauns outsmart her and impale her on a trophy.
+The Leprechaun forms again before Lila and Katie discover Rose's body.

-Lila is able to surround the leprechaun's feet with gold before electrocuting the Leprechaun, blowing up the house in the process.
-Lila and Katie become covered in green slime and they escape.
-It's revealed that Lubdan survived at the end.
-He hitchhikes a ride on a chicken truck on its way to Bismarck, North Dakota so he can reclaim his gold before the credits roll.
+Lila surrounds the Leprechaun's feet with gold and electrocutes him, blowing up the house in the process.
+Lila and Katie are covered in green slime and escape.
+The Leprechaun hitchhikes a ride on a chicken truck on its way to Bismarck, North Dakota so he can reclaim his gold.